-The Women’s Center of Southeastern Michigan is dedicated to the economic and emotional self-determination of women and families.
+The Women’s Center of Southeastern Michigan is dedicated to the economic and emotional self-determination of women, girls, and families.
 Women in crisis have access to low-cost help from a therapist, job coach, divorce specialist, family law attorney, or financial adviser.
 When women have the tools to assert their economic and emotional strengths, families and communities also thrive.

 Women will triumph over social and economic inequality to reach our full potential.

 We encourage individuals to discover and amplify their inherent strengths through therapy, support groups, and job and financial coaching.